-- 15. The server listens on all available network interfaces.
+- 4) Use an existing certificate on a PKCS11 token - 15.
+The server listens on all available network interfaces.
 To specify particular IP addresses that accept client connections, enter yes and then enter the IP addresses.
 To keep all interfaces available for connections, press Enter to accept the default (no). - 16.
-Specify the base DN for the Identity Data Store repository, for example dc=coompany, dc=com.

-- 17. Select an option to populate the database.
+Specify the base DN for the Identity Data Store repository, for example dc=coompany, dc=com. - 17.
+Select an option to populate the database.
 If this Data Store will serve as a user store for the Identity Broker, it should be populated with users.
 To make sure that the database is functional after installation, select the option to Load automatically generated sample data and press Enter to accept the number of entries (2000).
 If the Leave the database empty option is selected, an LDIF file with a base entry must be manually created at a later time.
 Use ldapmodify to add the entry to the Identity Data Store. - 18.
-If this machine is dedicated to the Data Store, tune the JVM memory.
+If this machine is dedicated to the Data Store, tune the JVM memory allocation to use the maximum amount of memory the Aggressive option).
 This ensures that communication with the Data Store is given the maximum amount of memory.
-Enter yes and specify the amount of memory to allocate. - 19.
+Choose the best memory option for the system and press Enter. - 19.
 Enter yes to automatically prime the database, or press Enter to accept the default (no). - 20.
 To start the server after the configuration, press Enter for (yes). - 21.
 Review the Setup Summary, and enter an option to accept the configuration, redo it, or cancel.

-'''

-Setup Summary
+''' Setup Summary

 SCIM Web Services (SSL): https://<hostname>:443

-Root User DN: cn=Directory Manager
+Root User DN:

+cn=Directory Manager

 LDAP Listener Port: 1389

 HTTP Listener Port: disabled

 Secure Access:

 Enable SSL on LDAP Port 636

 Enable SSL on HTTP Port 443

 Create a new Self-Signed Certificate

+Directory Data:

-Directory Data: Create New Base DN dc=company,dc=com
+Create New Base DN dc=company,dc=com

 Base DN Data: Import Automatically-Generated Data (2000 Entries)

 Start Server when the configuration is completed

 What would you like to do?

 1) Set up the server with the parameters above

 2) Provide the setup parameters again

-3) Cancel the setup

-Enter choice [1]:

 '''

-22. Run the status tool to see if the server is running.
+- 3) Cancel the setup - 22.
+Run the status tool to see if the server is running.